mmackovic024/book-reading-list/README.md

 - Material-UI
 - Apollo GraphQL client

-To run on You local computer:
+To run on local computer:
 - clone or download
 - run `npm i` in main folder (for installing server dependencies)
 - run `npm run client-install` in main folder (for installing client dependencies)